 Mayor Dennis M. Clough presented the outgoing chief with a Proclamation noting his 29 years with the City of Westlake.
 He became Fire Chief in December 2014.
 The Proclamation also detailed his previous experience as a firefighter and in the Air Force, where he received several decorations and attained the rank of Master Sergeant.
 Hughes also has worked as a part-time police officer for Olmsted Falls.

-In addition to a Proclamation from the Mayor, Hughes also was presented a commemorative plaque, a handwritten message for Ohio Gov. Mike DeWine and letter from the Ohio Fire and Emergency Services Foundation recognizing his outstanding career.
+In addition to a Proclamation from the Mayor, Hughes also was presented a commemorative plaque, a handwritten message for Ohio Governor Mike DeWine and a letter from the Ohio Fire and Emergency Services Foundation recognizing his outstanding career.

 With Hughes' retirement, Assistant Chief Mike Freeman becomes the Acting Fire Chief for the City of Westlake.